feiphoon/github-workshop/README.md

 If you *were* at our workshop and/or are looking for some  recap reading on Git & Github, go [here](DOCS.md).

+Spotted a typo, a broken link, a garbled sentence, etc?
+We hear you're awesome at [logging an issue](https://github.com/feiphoon/github-workshop/issues) ;)

+## Credits

+Made by @alesssia, @estramcar & @feiphoon.

 ## Workshop

 ### Setup